What you should do When Your Windows 10 Computer Freezes

 The last thing every end-user wants to deal with on a busy day at work is a frozen computer.
 But if you’re working on your computer for long hours on a daily basis, you are bound to experience this at some point in your career life.
 When this happens, it is important that you stay calm before you try to fix the problem.
-If your company is in partnership with managed IT services like House of IT, you can contact your IT technical support in the Philippines to resolve this problem.
+If your company is in partnership with a managed IT service provider like House of I.T, you can contact your IT technical support in the Philippines to resolve this problem.
 But if you wish to fix this problem yourself, there are a few approaches that you can try on your own.

-Troubleshoot 1: Press Esc twice.
+Troubleshooting step 1: Press Esc twice.

 Although this action rarely works, you can give it a shot anyway.